cogini/mix_deploy/README.md

 * `deploy-stop`: Stop services on target
 * `deploy-restart`: Restart services on target
 * `deploy-enable`: Enable systemd units on target
 * `deploy-remote-console`: Launch a remote console on the app, setting up environment vars.
-It is run under the app user account.
+  It is run under the app user account, not under sudo.

 * `deploy-create-users`: Create user accounts on target, e.g. `app_user`
 * `deploy-create-dirs`: Create app dirs on target
-* `deploy-clean-target`: Delete target dir files in preparation for install (CodeDeploy).
+* `deploy-clean-target`: Delete files in target dir in preparation for install (CodeDeploy).
 * `deploy-copy-files`: Copy files to target or staging directory
 * `deploy-extract-release`: Extract release from tar to target dir (CodeDeploy)
 * `deploy-set-perms`: Set file permissions

 * `deploy-migrate`: Migrate database on target system.
 TODO: describe method

-* `deploy-release`: Deploy release on local system, extracting to a timestamped releases dir, then making a symlink.
+* `deploy-release`: Deploy release on local system, extracting to a timestamped dir under `releases`, then making a symlink.
 (Local deploy)
 * `deploy-rollback`: Rollback release on local system, resetting the symlink to point to the last release.
 (Local deploy)

 * `deploy-runtime-environment-file`: Create `#{runtime_dir}/runtime-environment` file on target from `cloud-init` metadata
-* `deploy-runtime-environment-wrap`: Get runtime environment from `cloud-init` metadata, set environment vars, then launch script
+* `deploy-runtime-environment-wrap`: Get runtime environment from `cloud-init` metadata, set environment vars, then launch main script

 * `deploy-set-cookie-ssm`: Get Erlang VM cookie from AWS SSM Parameter Store and write to file
 * `deploy-sync-config-s3`: Sync config files from S3 bucket to app config dir